khrona/awesomium-wiki/javascript-integration/introduction-to-javascript-integration.md

 ## Global JavaScript Objects

 Sometimes you need objects to persist between pages (such as when exposing Application objects to a WebView).
-In such cases, you should use Global Javascript Objects, see the following article for more information: [Using Global JavaScript Objects](using-global-javascript-objects.html)
+In such cases, you should use Global Javascript Objects.

+**See [this article](using-global-javascript-objects.html) for more information on Global JavaScript Objects.**

 ## Declaring Custom Method Callbacks

 Another nifty feature of remote Javascript objects is that you can declare custom methods to be handled in C++ and invoke them from JavaScript.

-See the following article for more information: [Declaring Custom JavaScript Methods](declaring-custom-javascript-methods.html)
+**See [this article](declaring-custom-javascript-methods.html) for more information on Custom JavaScript Methods.**